tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-slider-default-label.png" />
 </figure>

 The problem is that the default position for any slider label is to the right of the widget, which doesn't fit nicely in this layout.
-Add some code that adjusts the alignment and padding so that the label is repositioned at the bottom left.
+Add some code that adjusts the alignment and padding to reposition the label at the bottom left.

 {% highlight py %}
         ...